 Dave joined Witness Systems from Boston-based InStream Corporation, where he was Chairman & CEO of the early-stage Internet electronic commerce company targeting the healthcare market.
 Prior to his roles there, he served as president of DCA’s Remote Access Division and held management positions with Management Science America (MSA).
 Dave holds a bachelor’s in economics degree from the University of Pennsylvania and a MBA from Emory University.

 Bill Jones is a Vice President at TechOperators.
 In his 30-year career in software, Bill has gained extensive experience in executive, product and marketing leadership roles with both start-ups and large technology companies.
 Prior to joining TechOperators, Bill was the founder and CEO of CollectorDASH, maker of a social engagement and ecommerce platform for enthusiast consumers and the brands that service them.
+Bill was CEO of Orderly, Inc. where he grew the business by 150% over two years, leading it to a sale to another leading restaurant technology company.

 As Air2Web’s President and CMO, he led the company through a series of successful operational improvements, preparing it for its eventual sale.
 Bill was the senior product management and marketing executive at Synchrologic, and he continued to run product management for Intellisync and Nokia’s enterprise software operations following a series of successful acquisitions.
 At Nokia, he led a cross-continent, cross-divisional innovation team which was recognized internally for its innovative contributions to Nokia's most successful smartphone ever.
 Prior to his career in mobile software, Bill was the lead designer and product manager for Samna, creating the first word processor for Windows, Ami Pro.
 Through the successful acquisitions by Lotus and IBM, Bill continued to run worldwide enterprise product management, eventually managing a product portfolio with annual revenues of $700M.